drishyacity/Web-Andro/replit.md

 **Recent Update**: Migrated from Replit Agent to Replit environment with enhanced security and robustness.
 Implemented professional Android builder with proper APK/AAB generation, keystore management, and code signing.
 The system now generates real, installable APK files with proper structure, metadata, and signing capabilities.

-**Latest Enhancement (Jan 2025)**: Upgraded to CompleteAndroidBuilder with full Android project structure generation, including gradle build system, proper keystore generation with configurable validity periods (30 days to 100 years), real-time progress tracking, and complete package delivery with APK, AAB, and keystore files.
-Added comprehensive developer information fields and professional signing configuration.
+**Latest Enhancement (Jan 2025)**: Completely rebuilt with RealAndroidBuildSystem that generates authentic Android APK files using real Android development tools.
+Implemented proper Gradle build system, Java compilation, keystore generation with jarsigner/keytool, and professional APK/AAB creation.
+The system now produces legitimate Android applications that can be installed and run on devices, not fake renamed ZIP files.
+Added comprehensive build environment with OpenJDK 17, Gradle 8.7, and full Android SDK structure.

 ## User Preferences